-Since 2008 the Rotary Club of Plymouth has been a key partner with their Friends of Senegal Project.
-This project has been a vehicle that has allowed other Rotary Clubs to help save lives in Senegal, West Africa.
+Since 2008, the Rotary Club of Plymouth has been a key partner with their Friends of Senegal Project.
+This project has been a vehicle allowing other Rotary Clubs to help save lives in Senegal, West Africa.
 In 2010, Rotarian Ann Dillard oversaw the execution of the Matching Grant that was received from Rotary International in the amount of $48,000.

 Buffalo, Dakar Soleil, Edina, Fairmont, Fridley-Columbia Heights, Hopkins, Maple Grove, Minnetonka, Minnetonka, Monticello, Plymouth, Redwood Falls, Springfield, St. Cloud Granite, St. Louis Park Sunrise, St. Micheals/Albertville, Wayzata

 SagePresence & Washburn High School French Students

 Provided and distributed 16,000 pre-treated mosquito bed nets to poor residents of Diokoul Kher in Rufisque, and surrounding areas in Senegal, West Africa.

 Provided medical supplies and equipment and established a 20-bed maternity ward at the Diokoul Kher Medical Center.